sungnga/react-revents/README.md

   - In app folder, create a folder called store.
 In store folder, create a file called configureStore.js
   - In configureStore.js file:
     - Import createStore function from Redux: `import { createStore } from 'redux';`
-    - Write a configureStore function that returns the createStore
+    - Write a configureStore function that returns a store using the createStore() method
       - The createStore() method takes a reducer as an argument
       ```javascript
       export function configureStore() {
-        // The createStore method takes a reducer as an argument
         return createStore();
       }
       ```